codebyangelo/project-mantis/agent_v0.5.2_stable-hackathon/README.md

 - **v0.2.x (The Sieve):** Introduced `sieve.py` to deterministically filter out obvious benign artifacts via RegEx, dropping API token consumption by over 80%.
 - **v0.3.x (The Playbook & Schema):** Introduced the `dfir_playbook.json` and strict Pydantic JSON schemas.
 This eliminated structural hallucinations and forced the LLM to follow rigid NIST incident response standards.
 - **v0.4.x (The MCP Layer & Hard Grounding):** Introduced the FastMCP server for dynamic `icat` string carving and implemented the "Hard Grounding Layer" in the Orchestrator to force the LLM to provide exact character-for-character substring citations from the telemetry.
 - **v0.5.2 (The Multi-Agent Agnostic Stable Release):** Refactored the architecture to be fully API-agnostic.
-After load-testing Llama 3.1, Groq, and Cerebras, Vertex Gemini 1.5/3.1 Flash was solidified as the only viable infrastructure.
+After load-testing Llama 3.1, Groq, and Cerebras, Vertex Gemini 3.1 Flash Lite was solidified as the only viable infrastructure.
 Finalized recursive registry carving and advanced fileless anti-forensics detection.

 ---